codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/workflow-terminated-by-system.md

 If you have a long workflow that takes more than several minutes to finish, you might discover that it is automatically terminated by the system.

-By default the system will terminate a build step that seems "inactive" after 15 minutes.
+By default, the system will terminate a build step that seems "inactive" after 15 minutes.
 If your step does not print anything in the log for 15 minutes, it will be considered inactive.

-Therefore the build will be terminated if in more than 15 minutes there isn't any update in the build process logs.
+Therefore, the build will be terminated if in more than 15 minutes there isn't any update in the build process logs.

 ## Solution

 You can choose one of the following suggestions to resolve it:

-- Review your Dockerfile, and steps of your workflow to decrease a time of performing of the workflow
+- Review your Dockerfile and steps of your workflow to decrease a time of performing of the workflow
 - Move to the dedicated infrastructure (Codefresh on-premise version)
 - Add an additional log to the process (see below for an example)
 - Contact us to talk about startup pricing